 I thought, “how can me and my friends find cool products and share them with each other?
 Why not have a place for us to do that?”

 And so the idea was pretty simple, and the easiest way to build something like that was an email list rather than a site.
 I wasn’t an engineer, so I wasn’t going to invest the time or money in building an entire site from the start, but I could build an email list really easily.o I started one and invited a few dozen investors, founders, and other friends of mine who I thought might like this, and who had an inside track of what kind of tech products were cool.

 The way it worked was they could submit new things they found to this email list, which would then get distributed to anyone that subscribed to the list.
 It would go out each day automatically using a service called LinkyDink.

-Once it was up, I shared it on Twitter and Quibb, which is this network of entrepreneurs and startup people sharing and discussing articles.
+Once it was up, I shared it on Twitter and Quibb, which was this network of entrepreneurs and startup people sharing and discussing articles.